TakeshiShiode/QEMU-develop/README.md

 # QEMU-develop
-for qemu developing and testing in persnoal use
+qemu developing and testing for persnoal use